IELTS: 8.0 overall with no element less than 7.5

 TOEFL: Minimum score of 118/120

-Normally a good first or upper second class (2.1) honours degree (or equivalent from a university outside the UK) in a related field such as linguistics, psychology, medical sciences or education.
+Entry requirements: Normally a good undergraduate honours degree (a good 2:1 or above), or equivalent from a university outside the UK, in a related field such as linguistics, psychology, medical sciences or education.
 Other degree subjects may be considered on a case-by-case basis.
 Evidence of recent study is normally required if the first degree, or a subsequent postgraduate degree, was completed more than five years ago, such as a relevant undergraduate or master's module, Access course or relevant CPD qualifications, or in some cases we may ask you to complete an assignment as part of the short-listing process.

 Months of entry